Giving Green's Approach to Policy Change Recommendations

 Step 2: Use the Importance, Tractability, and Neglectedness Framework to determine specific approaches to focus on for addressing US national climate policy

-We believe that each of the approaches listed above is an important part of working towards policy change, as policy change rarely happens through only one approach alone.
-At the same time, some approaches may be less in need of additional funds than others or have a higher potential marginal impact of additional funds or time.
-For this reason, we adapted and applied the Importance, Tractability, and Neglectedness framework to determine which approaches we thought would be the most useful for us to focus our work on in 2020.
-The full methodology and results of this exercise are reported in our document How we Determined our 2020 Research Priorities for Policy Change.
-Through this exercise, we determined that activism and insider policy advocacy were likely to have the largest marginal effect, and we focused on these areas for our 2020 research.
+We believe that each of the approaches listed above is an important part of working towards policy change because policy change rarely happens through only one approach alone.
+At the same time, some approaches may be in less need of additional funds than others or have a higher potential marginal impact of additional funds.
+For this reason, we adapted and applied the Importance, Tractability, and Neglectedness framework to determine which approaches we thought would be the most useful for us to focus our work on.
+The full methodology and results of this exercise are reported in our document How We Determined Our Research Priorities for Policy Change.
+Through this exercise, we determined that activism and insider policy advocacy were likely to have the largest marginal effect, and we focused on these areas for our 2020 and 2021 research.
 We hope to explore organizations in the other domains in future years.

 Step 3: Desk research and expert interviews to create a “long list” of organizations

-To identify organizations working on using activism and insider advocacy to impact climate policy, we conducted our own search for organizations and also reached out to academic and policy experts to seek their recommendations.
-Through this process, we created a long list of organizations we wanted to consider recommending, filtering for organizations that emphasized the use of activist or insider advocacy methods in their work.
-The long lists we created are not necessarily comprehensive, and we plan to add to our list as we learn about new organizations doing great work.
+To identify organizations that use activism and insider advocacy to impact climate policy, we conducted our own search for organizations and also reached out to experts in academia, policy, and philanthropy to seek their recommendations.
+Through this process, we created a longlist of organizations that we then filtered based on whether they emphasized the use of activist or insider advocacy methods in their work.
+Our longlist is not necessarily comprehensive, and we plan to add to it as we learn about new organizations doing great work.

 Step 4: Narrow down the long list to a shortlist of high potential organizations that we want to research further

-After creating the long list of organizations, we created a shorter list of organizations on which we wanted to conduct further research.
-This was done via a rapid scan of the activities on organizations’ websites, to understand if they were indeed working to affect US national policy through activism or insider policy advocacy and to have a better sense of the scope of their work.
+After creating our longlist of organizations, we created a shortlist of organizations on which we wanted to conduct further research.
+This was done by first rapidly scanning each organizations’ websites to understand if they were indeed working to affect US national policy through activism or insider policy advocacy and to have a better sense of the scope of their work.
 At this step, we excluded organizations that only conduct their work via 501(c)(4) funds because Giving Green is only able to provide recommendations for non-political organizations.

 Step 5: Conduct shallow-dive analysis of each of the short-listed organizations

-For each of the organizations included on our long lists of organizations using activism or policy advocacy to affect US national climate policy, we undertook brief desk research to assess whether we thought each organization would be a promising candidate for further in-depth analysis by our team, either in 2020 or later.
+For each of the organizations included on our shortlist, we undertook brief desk research to assess whether we thought each organization would be a promising candidate for further in-depth analysis by our team.
 In particular, we assessed each organization on the list using the following questions: